 October 09, 2017

-I have been making this mock egg salad since I tried it at the Hare Rama Hare Krishna Temple in Hawaii.
-I was a graduate student at the East West Center there and loved visiting the temple for their food - delicious, plant-based Indian.
+I have been making this mock egg salad since I tried it at a Hindu Temple when I was living in Hawaii.
+I was a graduate student at the East-West Center there and loved visiting the temple for their food - delicious, plant-based Indian.

 The secret to a delicious eggless egg salad?
 Crunch.
 Color.
 Eggy Taste.
 In this recipe, the crunch is from onion, celery, and carrots.
 Try other fun adds like chopped watercress or jicama.

 The color is important.
-It gets its yellow hue from turmeric powder.
+It gets its yellow hue from turmeric powder, which is a healthy anti-inflammatory.

 Eggy taste without the egg?
-You need some kala namak, or Indian black salt.
-Pinkish in color, but called black because it darkens when wet, this salt has a unique sulfuric tang and taste to it - like eggs.
+You'll want some kala namak, or Indian black salt.
+Pinkish in color, but called black because it darkens slightly when wet, this salt has a unique sulfuric tang and taste to it - like eggs.
+If you don't have it on hand, still make the recipe, it's delicious.
+But, if you come across an Indian grocery store, gourmet food shop, or hop on my website, purchase it.
+It's delicious.

 Put it all together with tofu and some eggless mayonnaise and I promise even those folks in your life who think they won't touch tofu (I am married to one) will come back for seconds.